Mohamed Farahat

 Actions

-Mr. Mohamed Farahat is a lawyer admitted before the Egyptian Courts of Appeal and Administrative Judiciary, a member of the United Nations High-Level Advisory Body on Artificial Intelligence, a member of the Multi-Stakeholder Advisory Group of the African Internet Governance Forum, a board member of the African Digital Rights Network and a board member of the Innovation for Change Network in the Middle East and North Africa, and former Vice-Chair of the Multi-Stakeholder Advisory Group of the Internet Governance Forum in North Africa, a member of the Steering committee of the Internet Rights and Principles Alliance.
+Mr. Mohamed Farahat is an Egyptian lawyer admitted before the Egyptian Courts of Appeal and Administrative Judiciary.
+Mr. Farahat is Member of UNCSTD Working Group on Data Governance, he is a Member of UNESCO's AI Ethics Experts Without Borders (AIEB) network, and Member of UNESCO's Global Network of Experts on AI and the Rule of Law.
+Furthermore, he is a member of the Multi-Stakeholder Advisory Group (MAG) of the African Internet Governance Forum, a board member of the African Digital Rights Network and a board member of the Innovation for Change Network in the Middle East and North Africa.
+He was member of the United Nations High-Level Advisory Body on Artificial Intelligence (HLAB).
+In addition to that he was the led expert/ consultant with UNESCO- Cairo office to prepare the Egypt’s report on the AI readiness Assessment Methodology (RAM Report).
+Mr. Farahat was member and Vice-Chair of the Multi-Stakeholder Advisory Group of the Internet Governance Forum in North Africa, and a was member of the Steering committee of the Internet Rights and Principles Alliance.

 Mr. Farahat works as a consultant with UNESCO to prepare the report on the AI readiness Assessment of the Egyptian, and he has also worked as a legal expert and consultant with many international governmental and non-governmental organizations such as UNESCO, the International Organization for Migration, UNICEF, and the United Nations Women.